Skip to Content

 Mixing mashed potatoes with sweet potatoes gives just the right amount of flavor without adding many – if any – more calories.

-I particularly like making mixed mashed potatoes in the autumn and for Thanksgiving because of the orange color the sweet potato adds to the dish, though I do eat it all year round because I enjoy the flavor so much.
+I particularly like making potato and sweet potato mash in the autumn and for Thanksgiving because of the orange color the sweet potato adds to the dish, though I do eat it all year round because I enjoy the flavor so much.

 TYPES OF POTATOES